Jacinda Ardern: COVID-19 and vaccination programme

 On 17 June 2020, prime minister Ardern met with Bill and Melinda Gates via a teleconference in a meeting requested by Bill.
 In the meeting, Ardern was asked by Melinda to "speak up" in support of a collective approach to a COVID-19 vaccine.
-Ardern said she'd be happy to assist, an Official Information Act request response has shown.
+Ardern said she would be happy to assist, an Official Information Act request response has shown.
 A month earlier in May, Ardern's government had pledged $37 million to help develop a COVID-19 vaccine, which included $15 million to CEPI (Coalition for Epidemic Preparedness Innovations) founded by the Bill & Melinda Gates Foundation and the World Economic Forum among others, and $7 million to GAVI (Global Alliance for Vaccines and Immunisation), also founded by the Bill & Melinda Gates Foundation.
 During the meeting Gates noted this contribution.

 On 12 December 2020, Ardern and Cook Islands prime minister Mark Brown announced that a travel bubble between New Zealand and the Cook Islands would be established in 2021, allowing two-way quarantine-free travel between the two countries.
 On 14 December, Prime Minister Ardern confirmed that the New Zealand and Australian governments had agreed to establish a travel bubble between the two countries the following year.
 On 17 December, Ardern also announced that the government had purchased two more vaccines from the pharmaceutical companies AstraZeneca and Novavax for New Zealand and its Pacific partners in addition to the existing stocks from Pfizer/BioNTech and Janssen Pharmaceutica.